Eraa-jayy/Eraa-jayy/README.md

 ## 🌐 Text-to-Speech Converter
 🔹 AI-powered text conversion system with voice synthesis features.

-## 📋 Hospital Management System
+## 📋 Smart Attendance Tracking System
-🔹 Full-stack hospital workflow management platform with project planning integration.
+🔹A smart platform for automated attendance tracking using technologies like face recognition with real-time monitoring and analytics.
 ---

 # 📌 Current Focus